mcvine/mcvine/docs/sphinx/Tutorials-PowderKernel.rst

 our sample using different pieces of information about material structure and macroscopic parameters.
 We can achieve the same result using standard McStas component for powder sample called ``PowderN.comp``.
-You might ask, why you actually need to have PowderKernel when one can use ``PowderN`` component instead.
-The answer is that PowderKernel allows more flexibility in defining your sample, especially when you want to investigate a complex structure for which the powder pattern file is not available.
+You might ask, why you actually need to have PowderDiffractionKernel when one can use ``PowderN`` component instead.
+The answer is that PowderDiffractionKernel allows more flexibility in defining your sample, especially when you want to investigate a complex structure for which the powder pattern file is not available.